Skip to main content

 const changes = order.getChanges<OrderEntities>();

-// Now 'for' has autocomplete
+// Now 'of' has autocomplete

-const itemChanges = changes.for("OrderItem");
+const itemChanges = changes.of("OrderItem");

 // ^?
-"Order" | "OrderItem" | "ItemDiscount" | "ShippingAddress"
+"Order" | "OrderItem" | "ItemDiscount" | "Address"

 // Returns are properly typed